dasundev/dasun.dev/docs/src/packages/laravel-payhere/introduction.md

 # Introduction

+> [!IMPORTANT]
+> Once you've explored the documentation and are considering how this plugin could benefit your projects, you're welcome to pre-order it by reaching out to me at [hello@dasun.dev](mailto:hello@dasun.dev).
+I'm eager to assist you further and appreciate your interest.

 Laravel PayHere is a developer-friendly payment gateway plugin that makes it easy to integrate [PayHere](https://payhere.lk) into your Laravel application.
 This plugin supports a variety of APIs to handle different payment processes:

 - [Checkout API](https://support.payhere.lk/api-&-mobile-sdk/checkout-api)